thegreatpissant/elastic-composer/README.md

 ## Random Notes that are left for reference

-stack name is prepended to the volumes.
+stack name is perpended to the volumes.

 Generate the create-certs-full.yml config file